 St. Cloud State University and the School of Education offer a variety of resources to foster student success both in and out of the classroom.

 Students in the School of Education are active in their own professional development including participation in student organizations at both the school and university level.
-As students progress through their education, the School of Education offers opportunities for financial assistance through scholarships as well as guidance and support through the Career Services Center and IGNITE Center.
+As students progress through their education, the School of Education offers opportunities for financial assistance through scholarships as well as guidance and support through the Career Center and IGNITE Center.